To defeat Siddaramaiah in Chamundeshwari, JD(S) ropes in 20 Congress workers

 Making the announcement, G T Deve Gowda, the MLA from the constituency said that the Congress workers were joining them because they were unhappy with Siddaramaiah.
 They want to see H D Kumaraswamy installed as the next CM of the state and hence are joining us, Gowda also said.

 Siddaramaiah first contested and won from this constituency in 1983.
-He has held the seat five times, but shifted to Varuna owing to delimitation in 2008.
+He has held the seat five times but shifted to Varuna owing to delimitation in 2008.
 He has won Varuna twice in 2008 and 2013.
 This time it is being speculated that his son, Dr Yathindra would contest the seat.
 The BJP is proposing to field B S Yeddyurappa's son, Vijayendra from this seat.

-The Congress however seems to be unfazed by this development.
-The party says that the move by the JD(S) will have no impact as none of those who had defected were prominent leaders.
+The Congress, however, seems to be unfazed by this development.
+The party says that the move by the JD(S) will have no impact as none of those who had defected was prominent leaders.

 |Karnataka Assembly Election dates